Martín Zubimendi

 Martín Zubimendi Ibáñez (born 2 February 1999) is a Spanish professional footballer who plays as a defensive midfielder for club Arsenal and the Spain national team.

 Zubimendi began his career at Real Sociedad, making his first-team debut in 2019.
 He made over 200 appearances and won the 2019–20 Copa del Rey with the club.
-In July 2025, he signed for Arsenal.
+In July 2025, he signed for Arsenal for a reported initial fee of £55.8m.

 Zubimendi made his senior debut for Spain in 2021, having previously represented them at various youth levels.
-He was part of Spain's victorious squad in UEFA Euro 2024, as well as the 2025 UEFA Nations League Finals.
+He was part of Spain's victorious squads at the 2023 UEFA Nations League Finals, UEFA Euro 2024 and the 2026 FIFA World Cup.

+Early life

+Zubimendi was born in San Sebastián.
+He is an only child.
+His mother is a teacher and his father is a retired university professor.
+He attended Zurriola Ikastola in San Sebastián.
+In addition to football, he also played chess in his youth, becoming a youth champion of Gipuzkoa at the age of 11.
+He played for local football team Antiguoko in the Donosti Cup from 2006 to 2013.

 Club career

 Real Sociedad

-Born in San Sebastián, Gipuzkoa, Basque Country, Zubimendi joined Real Sociedad's youth setup in 2011.
-He had also played for Antiguoko in the Donosti Cup between 2006 and 2013.
+Zubimendi joined Real Sociedad's youth setup in 2011.
 He made his senior debut with Real Sociedad C on 27 August 2016, playing the last seven minutes in a 0–0 Tercera División home draw against Durango.

 On 25 July 2018, Zubimendi renewed his contract until 2022, and was definitely promoted to the reserves in Segunda División B. The following 28 April, he made his first team – and La Liga – debut, coming on as a late substitute for Rubén Pardo in a 2–1 home win over Getafe.
 On 24 July 2020, he renewed his contract with the Txuri-urdin until 2025, being definitively promoted to the main squad.

 On 24 February 2022, Zubimendi scored his first goal in European competitions in a 3–1 home defeat against RB Leipzig during the Europa League knockout round play-offs.
 A month later, on 13 March, he scored his first La Liga goal in a 1–0 victory over Alavés.
 In October, he extended his contract with the club until 2027.
 On 20 September 2023, he made his Champions League debut in a 1–1 draw against Inter Milan.